ad-ops/monorust/README.md

 # Monorust
+*Warning for messy code*

 Playing around with prototype to work with monorepo in Rust.
+It is more of look and feel prototype rather than solving complicated issues regarding dependencies and state.

 The idea is to use [sparse-checkout](https://github.blog/2020-01-17-bring-your-monorepo-down-to-size-with-sparse-checkout/) to reduce the number of files when cloning.